top of page

 Aquatic insects as bio-indicators for water quality

-environmental conditions, these insects play a major role in various indices
+rivers play a major role in various indices and other methods for the

-and other methods for the evaluation of aquatic ecological systems and for monitoring anthropogenic disturbances to such habitats.
-The mayfly fauna of Israel has been recently revised and is currently estimated at about 30 species from 8 families, although continuing study may raise this number.
-By contrast, the Israeli caddisfly fauna has not been studied for several decades and we currently initiate a comprehensive survey of this group in diverse aquatic habitats throughout Israel in order to substantiate the knowledge on the local fauna.
-We intend to revisit the systematics of Israeli caddisflies, associate the little known larvae with the adult stages, and characterize the ecological requirements of all species.
-This work is expected to promote the development of tools for the assessment of stream conditions based on mayfly and caddisfly community composition, as is customary in other parts of the world.
+although ongoing study may raise this number.
+By contrast, the Israeli caddisfly fauna has not been studied for several decades and we currently conduct a comprehensive survey of this group in diverse aquatic habitats throughout Israel in order to substantiate the knowledge on the local fauna.
+We revisit the systematics of Israeli caddisflies, associate the little known larvae with the adult stages, and characterize the ecological requirements of all species.
+Another group we have been studying in this context in recent years is riffle beetles (family Elmidae).
+This work is expected to promote the development of tools for the assessment of stream conditions based on the insect community composition, as is customary in other parts of the world.

 Biological control of invasive weeds